iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 > EDIT: In response to my previous rating developer explained app had stopped working with earlier versions of Android.
 They have now fixed it and it's working perfectly so I've upgraded to 5 stars.
 Has stopped working since last update.
 Have reinstalled but still crashes.<br> :date: __2021-03-05 03:31:28__

-> All fixed now!
-Make sure you update to allow the app to use the camera.
-That is what I had to do after reinstalling it.<br> :date: __2021-03-03 08:05:00__

-> Update: app is working since v1.8.2 update.
-Thanks for the quick fix.
-Update: Installed v1.8.2 and the app now starts up; I will try to check in tomorrow.
-Thanks for prompt response.
-Previous: Unable to start app anymore since updated to version 1.8.1, 25 Feb 2021.<br> :date: __2021-03-03 03:23:18__

 #### 4-star reviews